timschroederme/LIPR/README.md

 # LIPR

 LIPR is an unofficial Objective-C framework for programmatically addressing BERG's [Little Printer](http://bergcloud.com/littleprinter/) [Direct Print API](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).
 LIPR has been developed for using it with OS X 10.9 Mavericks, but most classes should also work on iOS and with earlier versions of OS X, though I haven't tested this.

 BERG's Little Printer [ceased trading in 2014](http://littleprinterblog.tumblr.com/post/97047976103/the-future-of-little-printer), but this code could still be of some use.

-## State of Development

-At the moment, LIPR is in a beta state, with the public methods already working but the source code of the framework and the [documentation](https://github.com/timschroedernet/LIPR/blob/master/DOCUMENTATION.md) being in need of some polishing.

 ## Usage